-The Master of Arts in Forensic Psychology (MAFP) degree incorporates master’s level clinical psychology training with coursework and practicum experiences with a concentration on psychology and law.
+The Master of Arts in Forensic Psychology (MAFP) degree incorporates master’s level clinical psychology training with coursework and practicum experiences that focus on psychology and law.
 The program ties the application of psychological theory, knowledge, skills and competencies to the civil and criminal justice systems.
-It is designed to develop mental health professionals who effectively work in clinical settings within the criminal and civil legal system, including but not limited to:
+It's designed to develop mental health professionals who effectively work in a variety of clinical settings within the criminal and civil legal system.

 About this Course